Kroger: 1980s

 The chain closed several stores around Flint, Michigan, in 1981, which were converted by local businessman Al Kessel to a new chain called Kessel Food Markets.
 Kroger bought most of these stores back in 1999 and began reverting them.
 Several other Michigan stores were sold to another Flint-based chain, Hamady Brothers, in 1980.
 The Hamady acquisition was short-lived.

 In 1982, Kroger sold the 65-store Market Basket chain it had operated for several years in southern California.
 The stores were reverted to the Boys Markets branding, after acquiring the chain.
 Boys Markets was acquired by the Yucaipa Companies in 1989.
 When Yucaipa acquired Ralphs, the Boys brand disappeared.

 In 1983, The Kroger Company acquired Dillon Companies grocery chain in Kansas along with its subsidiaries (King Soopers, City Market, Fry's and Gerbes) and the convenience store chain Kwik Shop.
 David Dillon, a fourth-generation descendant of J. S. Dillon, the founder of Dillon Companies, became the CEO of Kroger.

-In northeastern Ohio, Kroger had a plant in Solon, Ohio until the mid-1980s.
+In northeastern Ohio, Kroger had a plant in Solon, Ohio, until the mid-1980s.
 When that plant shut down, Kroger closed its northeastern Ohio stores in the Cleveland, Akron, and Youngstown areas.
 Some of those former Kroger stores were taken over by stores like Acme Fresh Markets, Giant Eagle, and Heinens.

 Kroger opened and had about 50 stores in St. Louis until it left the market in 1986, saying that its stores were unprofitable.
 Most of its stores were bought by National, Schnucks, and Shop 'n Save.
 Most of the remaining Kroger stores in eastern Missouri and west-central Illinois became a western extension of the Central Division (headquartered in Indianapolis).

 Kroger also experienced a similar withdrawal from Chattanooga, Tennessee, in 1989.
 Many of these stores were sold to the local grocery chain Red Food, which was in turn bought by BI-LO in 1994.
-Today, Chattanooga is the only metropolitan market in Tennessee in which Kroger does not operate with the nearest location being Dalton, Georgia with 2 stores (Walnut Avenue and Cleveland Highway).
+Today, Chattanooga is the only metropolitan market in Tennessee in which Kroger does not operate with the nearest location being Dalton, Georgia, with 2 stores (Walnut Avenue and Cleveland Highway).

 1990s

 In the 1990s, Kroger acquired Great Scott (Detroit), Pay Less Food Markets, Owen's Market, JayC Food Stores, and Hilander Foods.
 Additionally, the Houston market was strengthened when Kroger bought several stores from AppleTree Markets, which were former Safeway stores in early 1994.

 In 1998, Kroger merged with the then fifth-largest grocery company Fred Meyer, along with its subsidiaries, Ralphs, QFC, and Smith's.

 In the late 1990s, it acquired many stores from A&P as it exited many markets in the South.

 Kroger also swapped all ten of its Greensboro, North Carolina-area stores in 1999 to Matthews, North Carolina-based Harris Teeter, for 11 of that company's stores in central and western Virginia.
+Kroger in turn would acquire Harris Teeter 15 years later.